It is of the LORD’S mercies that we are not

 It is good that a man should both hope

-and quietly wait for the salvation of the LORD (Lamentations 3:22-26).
+quietly wait for the salvation of the LORD

 I was a derision to all my people; and their song all the day.
 He hath filled me with bitterness, he hath made me drunken with wormwood.
 He hath also broken my teeth with gravel stones, he hath covered me with ashes.
 And thou hast removed my soul far off from peace: I forgat prosperity.
 And I said, My strength and my hope is perished from the LORD: Remembering mine affliction and my misery, the wormwood and the gall.